-While tracing transactions from the Monthly Activity Report to the Monthly Balancing Sheet to the Monthly General Ledger activity, the following recording errors and information deficiencies were discovered.
-On multiple occasions receipt dates, disbursements and/or Journal Entries were not accurately reflected on the Monthly Activity Reports.

-Out of the transactions selected for testing, from this and previous audits, it was discovered that multiple licensing requests have been received per application, resulting in license transactions not properly being identified and recorded on the monthly activity reports.
+While tracing transactions from the Monthly Activity Report to the Monthly Balancing Sheet and finally to the Monthly General Ledger activity, the following recording errors and information deficiencies were discovered.
+On multiple occasions receipt dates, disbursements and/or Journal Entries were not accurately recorded on the Monthly Activity Reports.
+Of the transactions selected for testing, it was discovered that multiple licensing requests have been received per application, resulting in license transactions not properly being identified and recorded on the monthly activity reports.

-In addition, while attempting to reconcile issued license numbers with their corresponding license applications, the Office of the City Auditor found that separate Excel spreadsheets are being used to track issued license numbers, successfully addressing and removing this portion of the finding.
-However, the format in which this information is being tracked does not appear to be advantageous to performing an accurate reconciliation, as it is currently not being performed.
+In addition, while attempting to reconcile issued license numbers with their corresponding license applications, the Office of the City Auditor discovered that separate Excel spreadsheets are being used to track issued license numbers.
+Previous audits have reported on a deficiency in the department for not having a tracking system in place; the excel spreadsheets examined in this audit revise this finding.